kartik2309/RLPack/docs/distributions/index.md

 | `MultivariateLogStd`    | The Multivariate Normal distribution (for continuous action spaces) just like `MultivariateNormal` but assumes covariance matrix (cov_mat) is of form log(cov_mat).
 This is implemented in rlpack.distributions.multivariate_normal_log_std.MultivariateNormalLogStd                                                 | `"multivariate_normal_log_std"` |
 | `GaussianMixture`       | The Gaussian Mixture distribution for given independent mean and standard deviations.
 This is implemented in rlpack.distributions.gaussian_mixture.GaussianMixture.
 This currently does not support `rsample` to compute pathwise derivative.                                                                        | `"gaussian_mixture"`            |
 | `GaussianMixtureLogStd` | The Gaussian Mixture distribution for given independent mean and standard deviations but assumes standard deviation (std) is of form log(std).
 This is implemented as rlpack.distributions.gaussian_mixture_log_std.GaussianMixtureLogStd.
 This currently does not support `rsample` to compute pathwise derivative. | `"gaussian_mixture_log_std"`    |

+Note that some distributions are implemented in PyTorch which is fetched by RLPack from PyTorch.
+Some distributions are implemented in RLPack in `rlpack.distributions`.